-Whether your baby arrived a few weeks or a few months early, he/she needs at least that much time to grow and develop into a baby ready for discharge home, so keep your due date in mind.
+Whether your baby arrived a few weeks or a few months early, your little one needs at least that much time to grow and develop into a baby ready to go home, so keep your due date in mind.

 Reaching Discharge Goals